uber/neuropod/docs/developing.md

 | 1.12.0 | 1.2.0.dev20190601 |
 | 1.13.1 | 1.1.0 |

-We also have a single build that builds natively on an Ubuntu 16.04 machine (outside of docker) to make sure that we don't accidentally break workflows of users not using docker.
+We also have an additional build that runs natively on an Ubuntu 16.04 machine (outside of docker) to make sure that we don't accidentally break workflows of users not using docker.

-This is a total of 10 builds (3 * 3 + 1) running in CI
+This is a total of 19 builds (3 * 2 * 3 + 1) running in CI

 ## Future additions